 As defensive coordinator for the Lions (2014-17), Austin's defensive units ranked in the Top-10 among all NFL teams in total yards per game allowed (340.3/10th), rushing yards per game allowed (100.3/8th) and the number of games in which opponents were held to 20 points or less (34/tied for 6th).

 In 2017, the Lions finished third in the NFL with 32 takeaways, tied for second in fumble recoveries (13) and tied for fifth with a +10 turnover differential.
 In 2016, Austin's defensive squad helped the team advance to the playoffs as the unit tied for second in the NFL by holding opposing offenses to 21 points or less in 10 games.
-In 2014, his first season as an NFL defensive coordinator, Austin coordinated one of the League's most dominant defenses, finishing first in rush defense (69.3 yards per game), second in total defense (300.9 yards per game) and third in scoring defense (17.6 points per game).
+In 2014, his first season as an NFL defensive coordinator, Austin coordinated one of the League's most dominant defenses, finishing first in rush defense (69.3 ypg.), second in total defense (300.9 ypg.) and third in scoring defense (17.6 ppg.).

 Prior to his time with Detroit, Austin served as a defensive backs coach for a combined 10 years with three NFL teams: Seattle Seahawks (2003-06), Arizona Cardinals (2007-09) and Baltimore Ravens (2011-13).
 In each of his three stops as a position coach, Austin helped lead his team to Super Bowl appearances (Seattle in 2005 and Arizona in 2008), while securing a 2012 Championship with Baltimore.

-From 2011-13, Austin served as the secondary coach of the Ravens, developing the secondary into an integral part of one of the NFL's most consistent defenses in recent years.
-In 2012, Austin's secondary helped advance the Ravens to its Super Bowl XLVII Championship run.
-In his first season with Baltimore, in 2011, the Ravens yielded a league-low 11 passing TDs and surrendered the third-fewest points per game (16.6), tying an NFL record by ranking in the top three in points allowed for the fourth consecutive campaign.
+Austin served as the secondary coach of the Ravens (2011-13), developing an integral part of one of the NFL's best defenses.
+In 2012, Austin's secondary helped the Ravens to the Super Bowl XLVII Championship.
+In 2011, the Ravens yielded a league-low 11 passing TDs and surrendered the third-fewest points per game (16.6), tying an NFL record by ranking in the top three in points allowed for the fourth straight season.

 In 2010, Austin served at the helm of the University of Florida's defense, which recorded 22 interceptions — the fourth-most in the nation — returning four for TDs.
-The Gators' 538 interception return yards were the most in the nation.
 Austin's unit led the SEC in conference games, allowing just 310.8 yards per game, including 175.5 passing.

 Three of Austin's defensive backs with the Arizona Cardinals earned Pro Bowl honors in 2009: CB Dominique Rodgers-Cromartie, S Antrel Rolle and S Adrian Wilson.
 Austin helped guide Rodgers-Cromartie, the team's first-round pick in 2008, to a team-best four interceptions in the regular season and two during the playoffs.
 In 2007, the Cardinals led the League with six interceptions returned for TDs and 551 interception return yards.